TMD Treatment for Vertigo/Meniere's Disease

 But why does the pressure increase?

 One reason is the buildup of pressure in the middle ear and therefore the inner ear as well as through the oval window between the inner and middle ear.
-Why would the pressure buildup in the middle ear?
-As we know The Eustachian tube (ET) functions to equalize pressure in the middle ear and outside.
-Malfunction of the Eustachian Tube would lead to pressure buildup.
-This can be due to inflammation, infection as well as muscle spasm of the muscle that controls the opening of the Eustachain Tube the Tensor Veli Palatini.
-The nerve that controls the contraction of this muscle is called the Medial Pterygoid nerve which is part of the Mandibular nerve which in turn controls the muscles that determine the way we bite.
-If the Medial Pterygoid muscle is in spasm (as in TMD ) then the tensor veli palatini muscle would also spasm resulting in blockage of the Eustachian tube.
-The resulting effect along with the increased pressure on the temporal bone could lead to vertigo and other symptoms of TMD.
+A malfunction of the Eustachian tube would lead to pressure buildup.
+This can be due to inflammation or infection, or a muscle spasm of the muscle that controls the opening of the Eustachain Tube, the Tensor Veli Palatini.
+The nerve that controls the contraction of this muscle is called the Medial Pterygoid nerve which is part of the Mandibular nerve which controls the muscles that determine the way we bite.
+If the Medial Pterygoid muscle is in spasm (as in TMD) then the Tensor Veli Palatini muscle would also spasm resulting in a blockage of the Eustachian tube.
+The resulting effect, along with the increased pressure on the temporal bone, could lead to vertigo and other symptoms of TMD.
 Thankfully, Dr. Patel is highly experienced in past and current TMD treatment options.

-- To eliminate the balance organ.
+- Eliminate the balance organ.
 This is done with surgical removal of a balance organ (along with hearing), cutting off the nerve to the balance organ (with surgical risks).

-- the more popular treatment of using medications that are ototoxic to destroy the nerve chemically.
+- Medications that are ototoxic to destroy the nerve chemically.

-- Use medications that relieve symptoms such as nausea, motion sickness, steroids to reduce swelling, or as is the case with Menieres Disease a diuretic (water pill) to reduce the pressure.
+- Medications that relieve symptoms such as nausea and motion sickness, steroids to reduce swelling, or a diuretic (water pill) to reduce the pressure.

-The treatments stated above all serve to control or mask the symptoms of the disease however they don't treat the underlying cause of the problem.
+These treatments all serve to control or mask the symptoms of the disease, however, they don't treat the underlying cause of the problem.

-There have been several cases of Meniere's that have been completely resolved through neuromuscular treatment to align the jaw properly.
-This led to the relief of stress on the socket of the TM Joint which in turn allowed the balance organs which are extremely close to the socket to go back to normal as well.
-But also more importantly by neuromuscular aligning of the jaw, the muscles are placed into their relaxed and resting position thereby preventing muscle spasm and the pressure build-up in the ear.
+There have been several cases of Meniere's that have been completely resolved through neuromuscular TMD treatment to align the jaw properly.
+This led to the relief of stress on the socket of the TM Joint which in turn allowed the balance organs, which are extremely close to the socket, to go back to normal as well.
+By neuromuscular aligning of the jaw, the muscles are placed into their relaxed and resting position thereby preventing muscle spasms and the pressure buildup in the ear.